 Climate Change: Theory and Education

 The Theory and Education Program, directed by Dr. Jonathan Harris, has produced educational modules and texts dealing with climate related issues.
-GDAE has sponsored a conference on macroeconomics and climate change, and is developing several books and articles focusing on the macroeconomic changes necessary for the world economy to respond, and adapt, to climate change.
-In addition, GDAE staff regularly teach courses at Tufts University, the Fletcher School of Law and Diplomacy, and in the Brown University Watson Institute International Scholars of the Environment Program, focusing on issues related to climate change.
+GDAE has sponsored conferences and publications focusing on the macroeconomic changes necessary for the world economy to respond, and adapt, to climate change.